push-protocol/push-frontend-sdk-staging/README.md

 Most features will work with nodejs v6.0.0 and higher but using older versions than v10.0.0 is not recommended.

-## Installation
+## There are two ways which the SDK can be installed

+### Installation for General usage
+In order to install this SDK on your existing web application or mobile application.
+If you want to use the SDK in your dapp or mobile application, this is the installation method to use.

+It can be installed as an npm package via the following command.

+`npm install epns-frontend-sdk-staging`

+### Installation for SDK Development
+If as a developer, you feel the need to add more features to the frontend SDK, and wish to see your changes to the SDK's code immediately reflected, the following steps are for you.
-In order to install and test the SDK *locally*, the following steps are required to set it up for testing with a react application you have previously set up.
+In order to install, test and develop the SDK *locally*, the following steps are required to set it up for testing with a react application you have previously set up.
 ```javascript
 - git clone https://github.com/ethereum-push-notification-service/epns-frontend-sdk-staging.git